Review before it's shared

 Summaries link back to what was actually said, so nothing is invented and anyone can check the original context.

-Meetings, email, research, reports — teaching your team to use AI for all of it is what the AI Power Lab does, on a platform you own.
+Meetings, email, research, reports — the training + configured platform level teaches your team to use AI for all of it in a workspace your company controls.

 Yes.
 From a transcript or recording, AI can produce a clean summary, a list of decisions, and action items with owners and due dates — ready for a quick human review.